 1. How cold is it at night in Kenya?

-It gets down to about 55°F at night.
-The University of Eastern Africa, Baraton is in what’s considered the Highlands, even thoughthey are just a few degrees above the equator, it is a higher elevation.
-By 1 o’clock, you won’t want to be wearing a coat.
+It gets down to about 55°F at night in some areas.
+By 1 o’clock PM, you won’t want to be wearing a coat.
 You’ll probably want one as soon as the sun sets, or when you are standing in the shade early morning and late afternoon, however.
 I found a lab coat to work just fine for my morning transport or walk to the clinic.
 But I would definitely have a coat because there’s a good reason the Maasai wear that blanket all the time.

 Dress in layers.